Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at New Breed Logistics at its St. Joseph facility, reporting 56 affected workers.
+The largest notice was filed by New Breed Logistics at its St. Joseph facility, reporting 56 affected workers.

 Trend & Outlook